ssplatt/salt101/README.md

   5. Save the file and exit the editor

 ## Basics of Jinja
 Jinja is the default templating language for Salt.
 Jinja is not a programming language.
 It can do some things that you'd find in Python, for example, but it is not intended to replace a true scripting or programming language.
 If you are trying to do advanced things with Jinja, you will know when it is time to move onto one of the other templating options.
+The official Salt documentation has an extensive description of how to use [Jinja with Salt](https://docs.saltstack.com/en/latest/topics/jinja/index.html), also.

   - Comments
     - Can be multiline or single line